 As an SME, you are often capital constrained.
 Your allocation of funds supports your business-critical infrastructure and R&D initiatives, while IP-specific spend is often put on the backburner.
 This is where IAC can help.

 To help you scale your business, IAC offers two forms of funding to support IP development and growth:

-- With multiple submission rounds throughout the year, IAC Grants help you when and where you need it most.
+- With multiple submission rounds throughout the year, the IAC Grant Programs help you when and where you need it most.

 - IAC has three IP Grant programs available: for Full Members, Associate Members, and to tackle the inequitable gender balance in IP, IAC also has a grant for women-led companies.